8e7an/dotvim/NOTES.md

 f1 / :help
 :help {command} View a help entry (eg. :help user-manual)

-CTRL-W CTRL-W To jump from one window to another.
+`<Ctrl-w Ctrl-w>` To jump from one window to another.
 Also works with splits.

 `:q` Close help.

-When entering in : commands <CTRL+D> will give a list of matching options; <TAB> to auto complete.
+When entering in : commands <Ctrl+D> will give a list of matching options; <TAB> to auto complete.

 ## File Browser - NetRW

 `:Explore` / `:Ex`

-`:Lex` NetRW explorer on the left (stays open on file open) `:Lex!` NetRW explorer on the right
+`:Lex` NetRW explorer on the left (stays open on file open)

+`:Lex!` NetRW explorer on the right

-`:Sex` NetRW explorer on top (stays open on file open) `:Sex!` NetRW explorer on the left (stays open on file open) `%` Create new file
+`:Sex` NetRW explorer on top (stays open on file open)

+`:Sex!` NetRW explorer on the left (stays open on file open)

+`%` Create new file

 `D` Delete file

 `s` Sort listing

 `r` Reverse sorting order

 `x` Special - opens the file in the web browser

 `R` Move - rename the file

 `p` Preview file - effectively open a new split

 `I` Toggle banner visibility

 `i` Cycle view types

 `x` Open file in associated program (HTML in the web browser, images in Preview etc.)

 `v` Open file in a vertical split

 `o` Open file in a horizontal split

 `<enter>` Toggle tree directories open/close in tree view

 ### Commands to save